AP Explains: US sanctions on Huawei bite, but who gets hurt?

 What's more, the escalating trade war may trigger a backlash among Chinese consumers against U.S. products, including the iPhone.

-"Beijing could stoke nationalist sentiment over the treatment of Huawei, which could result in protests against major U.S. technology brands," the CompTIA warned.
+"Beijing could stoke nationalist sentiment over the treatment of Huawei, which could result in protests against major U.S. technology brands," CompTIA warned.